sarifahsg/sarifahsg.github.io/index.md

 The objective is to identity the types of flats and areas with a concentration of specific type of income households.

 For areas with 1 or 2 rooms flats occupied by lower income households, social services organisations could use the information to plan their outreach activities.
-For the bigger units occupied by higher income households, commercial and marketing activities could target the appropriate segments.
+For areas with higher income households, commercial and marketing activities could target the appropriate segments.

 ### MS SQL